Anniversary of the 2021 Texas Freeze: What’s Legislation Got to Do With It?

 - Methane gas providers earned around $11 billion in profits.
 Texas residents will end up paying back those gas companies for the next three decades.

-What’s Legislation Got to Do With It?
+What’s Legislation Got To Do With It?

 Governor Greg Abbott signed Senate Bills 2 and 3 into law on Jan.
 31, 2022.
 The legislature designed the bills for two main reasons: